The Academy of St Nicholas

-The Academy of St Nicholas, formally known as Enterprise South Liverpool Academy (ESLA), is a joint Roman Catholic and Church of England secondary school located in Garston, Liverpool, England.
-The school is co-educational from years 7 to 11 including sixth form (All Saints Sixth Form College) ages 16–19.
+The Academy of St Nicholas, previously known as Enterprise South Liverpool Academy (ESLA), is a joint Roman Catholic and Church of England secondary school located in Garston, Liverpool, England.
+The school is co-educational from years 7 to 11 including the sixth form, All Saints Sixth Form College, for ages 16–19.

-The school opened inside of a school building costing £23.4m in February 2013.
-It is a mixed-faith school that caters for students of all faiths and none.
+The school opened in a building costing £23.4m in February 2013.
+It is a mixed-faith school that accepts students of all faiths and none.

 Ofsted Reports

 An Ofsted inspection in October 2012 found that ESLA “required improvement”, they then went into special measures in October 2014.
 The school received £1.2 million emergency funding in 2012 and in 2013/2014 - only £131,00 of which needs to be repaid.

 In 2014 Parklands High School in Liverpool closed down and ESLA agreed to take some of the students in, while their Ofsted report was Inadequate.

 In 2016, a number of sponsors of ESLA pulled away from the school including their main sponsor 'Enterprise' losing rights to the word in their school name.
 Since this time, ESLA/The Academy has risen back to the previous "requires improvement" score in Ofsted reporting.